 Give them a shot if you are having trouble with ADB command execution, although setting up ADB and executing commands yourself is a nice skill to have in the world of Android.

 If you’ve deleted an app by mistake or a secondary app is force closing because it’s dependant on an app you uninstalled, you can re-install the app using the following command:

 adb shell cmd package install–existing <name of package>

-This works because applications truly aren’t being fully uninstalled from the device, they are just being uninstalled for the current user (user 0 is the default/main user of the phone).
-That’s why, if you omit the “–user 0” and “-k” part of the uninstall command, the command won’t work.
-These two flags respectively specify that the system app will only be uninstalled for the current user (and not all users, which is something that requires root access) and that the cache/data of the system application will be preserved (which can’t be removed without root access).
-Therefore, even if you “uninstall” a system application using this method, you can still receive official OTA updates from your carrier or OEM.
+This works because applications truly aren’t fully uninstalled from your device.
+They are just being uninstalled for the current user (user 0 is the default/main user of the phone).
+That’s why, if you omit the –user 0 and -k part of the uninstall command, the command won’t work.
+These two flags respectively specify the system app will only be uninstalled for the current user (and not all users, which is something that requires root access) and that the cache/data of the system application will be preserved (which can’t be removed without root).
+Therefore, even if you uninstall a system app using this method, you can still receive official OTA updates from your carrier or OEM.

 This method can be used on any smartphone regardless of the OEM or carrier.
 We hope you found this guide useful!